Multiscale-Genomics/Multiscale-Genomics.github.io/docs/howto/howto_tool.rst

 Basic Tool
 ----------

 This is a test tool that takes an input file, writes some text to it and then returns the file.
+The matching code can be found in the GitHub repository `mg-process-test <https://github.com/Multiscale-Genomics/mg-process-test>`_.
 The file is called `testTool.py`.

 .. code-block:: python
    :linenos: